GDanyi96/pmhc_minibinder_pipeline/docs/narrative.md

 # De novo pMHC-I minibinder design pipeline: scientific narrative

 ---

 ## Executive summary

-This pipeline is a calibrated three-tier funnel for designing small (~70 to 110 aa) de novo proteins that specifically recognize a peptide-MHC class I complex on cancer cells.
+This is a calibrated, reproducible funnel for designing small (~70–110 aa) de novo proteins that recognize a peptide-MHC class I complex — and, more consequentially, a **peptide-resolved interface metric** that measures whether a design reads the disease-defining peptide or merely the conserved MHC framework around it.

-1. Calibration.
-Published positive and negative control binders run through the structural prediction pipeline establish that the metrics actually distinguish real binders from non-binders for this target system, with a ~20 Å iPAE gap and a ~60-point ipLDDT gap.
-2. Sensitivity.
-RFdiffusion generates de novo backbones; ProteinMPNN designs sequences; AF2-multimer folds the complex and reports interface confidence metrics.
-Surviving designs are those AF2 trusts will form tight complexes.
-3. Specificity.
-Surviving designs are tested against an off-target panel of self-peptides presented on the same HLA allele.
-Designs that retain affinity for the cognate while showing reduced engagement with off-targets are kept.

-The architecture mirrors the platforms from Johansen et al. [1] and Liu et al. [2], two co-submitted *Science* 2025 papers on de novo pMHC-I minibinder design, with explicit reproducibility safeguards and trap-tracking discipline.
+Across two structurally distinct design campaigns, that metric showed three things.
+First, the standard AF2 interface-confidence funnel is blind to the peptide-versus-framework distinction: designs that score in the positive-control band can be making zero contact with the peptide.
+Second, applied retroactively, the metric reclassified this project's own cycle-02 "hero" (design_2079_seq00) as a peptide-blind framework binder — its closest residue sits 28–40 Å from the peptide.
+Third, across 288 cycle-03 designs it surfaced a single design (design_3010_seq00) that contacts the WT1 peptide's specificity-bearing residues (N5, Y8) in the control-grade band, with one binder residue (R55) reading both.

+This is a negative-result-rich pilot, and it is reported as one.
+Its value is methodological: the calibrated funnel, the metric audit that found two incompatible iPAE definitions across cycles, the peptide-contact decomposition that brings specificity information forward into the structure-prediction stage, an honest diagnosis of the limiting failure mode (framework bias is structural, not compositional — a charge hypothesis was raised and falsified), and a literature-anchored plan to fix it at scale.
+The architecture mirrors the platforms from Johansen et al. [1] and Liu et al. [2]. **All results in this writeup are in silico predictions; no experimental validation has been performed.**

 ---

 ## 1. Clinical motivation

-The immune system normally surveils cells by reading peptides displayed on MHC class I (the cell's intracellular protein "library card").
-Tumor cells display peptides derived from oncogenic drivers or neoantigens this way.
-The natural recognition machinery (T-cell receptors, TCRs) is hard to isolate, often low-affinity, and difficult to manufacture at therapeutic scale.
+The immune system surveils cells by reading peptides displayed on MHC class I — the cell's intracellular "library card."
+Tumor cells display peptides derived from oncogenic drivers and neoantigens this way.
+The natural recognition machinery (T-cell receptors) is hard to isolate, often low-affinity, and difficult to manufacture at scale.

-De novo designed minibinders for pMHC-I complexes solve several problems at once:

-- They access intracellular antigens via the surface-presented peptide, which conventional antibodies cannot target.
-- They are small, stable, and can be produced in *E. coli* at low cost.
-- They can be incorporated into chimeric antigen receptor (CAR) constructs to redirect T-cell killing.
-The "BIKE" concept (de novo pMHC-Binders for Immune-mediated Killing Engagers) is set out in Johansen et al. [1].
-- A single computational pipeline can address arbitrary tumor antigens, generalizable across patients and cancers in principle.
-The broader clinical case for AI-designed minibinders across CAR-T, T-cell engager, and autoimmune indications is laid out in Hadrup [3].
+De novo minibinders for pMHC-I complexes address several problems at once: they access intracellular antigens via the surface-presented peptide, which conventional antibodies cannot target; they are small, stable, and cheap to produce; and they can be built into chimeric antigen receptor (CAR) constructs to redirect T-cell killing — the "BIKE" concept set out in Johansen et al. [1].
+A single computational pipeline can, in principle, address arbitrary tumor antigens.
+The broader clinical case across CAR-T, T-cell engagers, and autoimmune indications is laid out in Hadrup [3].

 The bottleneck is **specificity**: the binder must recognize the cancer peptide but not closely related self-peptides presented on the same HLA on healthy cells.
-That is the hard problem this pipeline is built to address.
+Because the MHC framework is conserved and the peptide occupies a small, partly buried patch, the dominant failure mode is a binder that engages the framework and ignores the peptide.
+That is the hard problem this pipeline is built to make measurable.

 ---